Númenor: Sea-kings

 Númenor was surrounded by the Great Sea of Arda, and the sea had a profound influence on Númenor's culture and history.
 From the earliest times in its history, fish from the sea were a significant part of Númenórean diet; those providing this food were Númenor's first sea-farers.
 The Númenóreans swiftly became skilled shipbuilders and mariners, with a desire to explore and master the ocean.
 There was one limitation on this activity: the Ban of the Valar.
-When the island of Númenor had been gifted to the Edain, they were strictly prohibited from sailing west out of sight of the island.
+The Valar prohibited the Edain from sailing west out of sight of the island.
 This was because the Undying Lands, forbidden to mortals, lay tantalizingly close to the west of Númenor.

-So the Númenóreans began exploring the seas to the north, east, and south.
+So the Númenóreans explored the other seas.
 They reached Middle-earth to the east, and explored its coasts including the Eastern Sea on the far side of Middle-earth.
-The Númenóreans brought the gifts of their superior civilization to the Men of Middle-earth, who called the Númenóreans the Sea-kings.
+They brought their civilization to the Men of Middle-earth, who called them the Sea-kings.
 News of Númenórean seafarers spread far inland in Middle-earth; even the reclusive Ents heard of the coming of "the Great Ships".

 Númenóreans had established good relations with Gil-galad, the king of the High Elves of the northwest of Middle-earth, whose ships sailed from the Grey Havens.

 Aldarion founded the Uinendili, a guild of sea-farers, in honour of Uinen, goddess of the Sea.
 He succeeded to the throne and became known as the Mariner-king.
 He established Vinyalondë (later called Lond Daer), the first Númenórean settlement in Middle-earth.
-This port provided access to the great forests of Eriador, which the Númenóreans needed for ship-building.
+This port provided access to the great forests of Eriador, which the Númenóreans needed for shipbuilding.

-The Númenóreans assisted Gil-galad in Middle-earth's War of the Elves and Sauron, which broke out after the forging of the Rings of Power, in particular the One Ring.
+The Númenóreans assisted Gil-galad in Middle-earth's War of the Elves and Sauron, which broke out after the forging of the One Ring.
 Tar-Minastir, later the eleventh King of Númenor, assembled an armada, and sent it to Gil-galad's aid.
-The forces of Númenor were without peer in war, and together with the Elves, they were able to temporarily defeat Sauron.
+The forces of Númenor and the Elves defeated Sauron.